ladybug-tools/ladybug-web/readme.md

 ### Vision

-* When the mundane engineering tasks become easy, inexpensive and swift to carry out, the possibilities arise for the more complex, sophisticated and even extravagant ideas to turn into realities
+* If the mundane engineering tasks become easy, inexpensive and swift to carry out, then possibilities arise for the more complex, sophisticated and even extravagant ideas to turn into realities
 * RIP Zaha Hadid.
 Let us continue to design with your disruptive yet aways elegant spirit

 ## Features

-Generally the following scripts
+Generally the following scripts are

 * Free and open source
-* Built using entry level JavaScript with no dependencies other than [Three.js]( https://threejs.org)
+* Built using entry level JavaScript with no dependencies other than the [Three.js]( https://threejs.org) JavaScript library

-* Enable rotation, zoom and pan using one, two or three fingers or left button, scroll wheel and right button on a mouse
+The 3D views below enable you to rotate and pan using one three fingers or left button, scroll wheel and right button on a mouse.
+In these views only, zooming is disabled because it interferes with scrolling the page

 For more information on how this page obtains and displays its content see: [Project Explorer Read Me]( #./project-explorer-readme.md )